 Elevation layers contribute to the elevation in the basemap and scene.
 When you open a new scene, the default elevation configured by your organization displays in your scene.
 If you add additional elevation layers to your scene, they will automatically be added to Ground.
 Ground elevation layers have similar options to those of any other layer, such as adding and removing a layer or the Show/Hide in Layers option.
 The elevation must have the same spatial reference as the basemap.

 If your scene doesn't have elevation in Ground, click + Add default elevation or add an elevation layer.
+You can also disable elevation layers in Ground by unchecking the layers.

 In the Configure Ground pane, you can change the ground color and enable scene navigation underground.
 To stylize your scene, you can select a custom ground color that will appear under the basemap and any tile layers in your scene.
 You can also activate underground navigation in your scene that allows you to interact with subsurface data, such as underground utilities or geological features.